Charlie Morton (pitcher)

 Charles Alfred Morton IV (born November 12, 1983) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Atlanta Braves, Pittsburgh Pirates, Philadelphia Phillies, Houston Astros, Tampa Bay Rays, Baltimore Orioles, and Detroit Tigers.

 The Braves selected Morton in the third round of the 2002 MLB draft and he made his MLB debut with them in 2008.
 Morton was a World Series champion in 2017 and 2021 and an All-Star in 2018 and 2019.
 Morton has the most career batters hit by pitch of active pitchers with 200 as of September 19th, 2025.

 Early life

-Morton was born in Flemington, New Jersey, to Jeanne and Chip Morton, an accountant and former Penn State basketball player.
+Morton was born in Flemington, New Jersey, to Dr. Jeanne and Chip Morton, an accountant and former Penn State basketball player.
 His grandfather played in the Philadelphia Athletics farm system.
 He was raised in Trumbull, Connecticut, playing little league baseball with future major leaguers pitcher Craig Breslow and infielder Jamie D'Antona.
 Morton grew up attending ballgames at Yankee Stadium and idolizing Derek Jeter and Roger Clemens.
 He attended Joel Barlow High School in Redding, Connecticut, graduating in 2002.